-The most commonly recommended treatments for non-blind patients require exposure to specific protocols, including light (phototherapy) and darkness (scototherapy).
+The most commonly recommended treatments for non-blind patients require exposure to specific protocols, including light (phototherapy) and darkness (phototherapy).

 The most common method of phototherapy is the use of a lightbox.
-The lightbox is utilized in the early morning hours to regulate your sleep pattern, usually for about 2 hours.
+The lightbox is utilised in the early morning hours to regulate your sleep pattern, usually for about 2 hours.

 The light treatment should be initiated after the patient's cycle wakes up the patient at the exact wake time.
 Light is detected by specific cells in the eye's retina that transmit a signal to the brain via the retinohypothalamic tract.